EthanMimick/Zostera-muelleri-Amplicon/README.md

-The files in this project give a step by step procedure for my analysis of an amplicon data set looking at the effects of seagrass wasting disease on Zostera muelleri. in Dr. Lidia Jeanne Baker's microbiome class.
+The files in this project give a step by step procedure for my analysis of an amplicon data set looking at the effects of seagrass wasting disease on Zostera muelleri. in Dr. Lydia Jeanne Baker's microbiome class.

 Table of contents
 1. file_retrieval_SRA